sonalikaroy13/sonalikaroy13/README.md

 - 🎓 Currently pursuing M.Tech(CSE) from IIT(ISM) Dhanbad.
 - 🎓 B.Tech(IT) Graduate from Maharaja Surajmal Institute of Technology(GGSIPU, Delhi).
 - 🔭 I'm a Front end web developer 📲, machine learning and data science 📈 enthusiast from India 🚀.
 - 🌱 Learning data science and machine learning through various courses and projects.
-Trying hands on data structures and algorithms (competitive programming) as well.
+Trying hands on competitive programming as well.
 - 💼 Worked as a web developer Intern at Legal Aid Center, Lucknow University.
 Sample: <a href="https://lulac-off.netlify.app/">https://lulac-off.netlify.app/</a>
 - 🎓 Completed Data Science Specialisation on Coursera by IBM and Machine Learning Training by Analytics Vidhya🥇.